Gov. Kristi Noem posts video defending meeting that prompted nepotism accusations, review by state attorney general

 Bren settled with the state for $200,000 on March 31 of this year, but the department did not admit fault and Bren agreed not to disparage it in public, according to a copy of the complaint shared by South Dakota Public Broadcasting.

 Bren told the Associated Press that she was presented during the meeting with a letter from Noem’s daughter’s supervisor complaining about a lack of “timeliness and professionalism” in the certification process.
-The letter stated the application for a license upgrade had been denied but state records reportedly show an official denial was never issued.
+The letter stated that the application for a license upgrade had been denied, but state records reportedly show an official denial was never issued.

-When the AP first reported on the 2020 meeting on Monday, Noem slammed the media for “trying to destroy my children” but did not address the issue.
-On Wednesday, she posted two tweets that said she had heard “for years” how difficult it was to become an appraiser in South Dakota, and that she had been “working for years to fix that process,” including signing legislation to that effect this past season.
+When the AP first reported on the 2020 meeting Monday, Noem slammed the media as “trying to destroy my children” but did not address the issue.
+On Wednesday, she posted two tweets that said she had heard “for years” how difficult it was to become an appraiser in South Dakota and that she had been “working for years to fix that process,” including signing legislation to that effect this past season.

 The state’s attorney general, Republican Jason Ravnsborg, said Tuesday that citizens and legislators had contacted him with concerns about Noem’s 2020 meeting and that he was “actively reviewing their concerns.”
-South Dakota state lawmakers on both sides of the aisle have said they have further questions about Noem’s meeting.
+South Dakota state legislators on both sides of the aisle have said they have further questions about Noem’s meeting.

 In Friday’s YouTube video, Noem said her daughter had taken 200 hours of appraisal education, worked in the industry for more than year and passed “background checks and many examinations.”